phmkopp/vtu11/README.md

     vtu11::writePVtu( path, basename, dataSetInfo, numberOfFiles, writer );

     // Write two .vtu partitions.
-This can happen in parallel as there are no dependencies. vtu11::writePartition( path, basename, meshPartition0, dataSetInfo, dataSetData0, 0, writer );
+This can happen in parallel as there are no dependencies.
+    // Note that the `writePVtu` must have completed before calling this function vtu11::writePartition( path, basename, meshPartition0, dataSetInfo, dataSetData0, 0, writer );
     vtu11::writePartition( path, basename, meshPartition1, dataSetInfo, dataSetData1, 1, writer );
 }